Security-Onion-Solutions/securityonion-docs/beats.rst

 .. warning::

-   Beats communication with Logstash is ``not encrypted`` by default.
+   Beats communication with :ref:`logstash` is ``not encrypted`` by default.
 If you require encryption, you will need to manually configure it.

 Configuring Encryption for Beats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~